-A standard feature in the kitchen area is the free-standing dinette.
-This feature includes a dinette table with a Corian inlay top.
-Accompanying the dinette table are two fixed and two folding chairs.
+A standard feature in the kitchen area is the free-standing dinette table.
+This feature includes a dinette table with an inlay top.
+Accompanying the dinette table are four chairs.
 The chairs are upholstered with a coordinating fabric to match your decor.

 The driver and passenger seats are equipped with three-point seat belts.
 These should be used whenever the vehicle is in motion.
 To adjust these chairs for driving ease, the six-way electric powered bases move the chairs forward and backward, as well as up, down, forward and reverse tilt.
-These chairs have recline features also.
-In addition, these leather chairs have relaxor heat pads, a pneumatic, power lumbar support system, and air ride on the driver's side.
+These chairs have swivel/recline features also.
+In addition, these leather chairs have relaxor heat pads, a pneumatic power lumbar support system, and air ride on the driver's side.
 The control switch is located on the left side of the chair in front of the power base controls.
 Pushing the switch forward will inflate the support while pushing back will deflate it.

-In the living room, the standard sofas are a leather Flexsteel L-Lounge with incliner and ottoman and a leather Flexsteel Easy Bed sofa with storage drawers.
-If you have any questions regarding the warranty on these sofas, contact Flexsteel, the sofa manufacturer.
+In the living room, the standard sofa on some floorplans is a leather/vinyl L-Lounge sofa or a Easy Bed sofa with 12 volt power assist and storage drawers.
+If you have any questions regarding the warranty on these sofas, contact the sofa manufacturer.